 Here’s how the surrogate compensation process works:

-2. Find Intended Parents Who Match Your Requests – Your surrogate profile, including the amount of gestational surrogate compensation you are seeking, will be shown to intended parents who meet your other preferences, such as family type (single, couple, LGBT), contact arrangement during and after the surrogacy, and more.
+Your surrogate profile, including the amount of compensation you are seeking, will be shown to intended parents who meet your other preferences, such as family type (single, couple, LGBT), contact arrangement during and after the surrogacy, and more.

-3. Receive Payments During Pregnancy – Your base surrogate compensation and monthly allowance will begin being paid in monthly installments once the baby's heartbeat is heard.
+Your base compensation will begin being paid in monthly installments once the baby's heartbeat is heard.
+You will also start receive your monthly allowance once your surrogacy contract is signed.
 Any surrogacy-related expenses you incur during the surrogacy process will also be handled by your surrogacy specialist.

 American Surrogacy will set up an escrow account with a third-party company that will handle all of the monthly payments, including your base surrogate compensation and monthly allowance.
 Remember, your attorney and surrogate specialist will always be available to help oversee these payments.

-That being said, if you’re solely interested in getting paid as a surrogate, rather than becoming a surrogate to help create a family, surrogacy may not be right for you.
-How much surrogates get paid will vary and, while the gestational surrogate compensation can be enough for a large financial goal (like a down payment on a house or financing toward school), it will not dramatically change many surrogate mothers’ personal incomes.
-But, if you’re one of the women who genuinely wishes to make a difference in another person’s life through surrogacy, and this altruism is the main reason for your decision, surrogacy may just be perfect for you.
+All that being said, if you’re solely interested in getting paid as a surrogate (rather than becoming a surrogate to help create a family), surrogacy may not be right for you.
+How much surrogates get paid will vary and, while compensation can be enough for a large financial goal (like a down payment on a house or financing toward school), it will not dramatically change many surrogates’ personal incomes.
+But, if you’re one of the women who genuinely wishes to make a difference in another person’s life through surrogacy, it may just be perfect for you.